Humanistic psychology: Practical origins

 WWII created practical pressures on military psychologists, they had more patients to see and care for than time or resources permitted.
 The origins of group therapy are here.
-Eric Berne's progression of books shows this transition out of what we might call pragmatic psychology of WWII into his later innovation, Transactional Analysis, one of the most influential forms of humanistic Popular Psychology of the later 1960s-1970.
+Eric Berne's progression of books shows this transition out of what we might call pragmatic psychology of WWII into his later innovation, transactional analysis, one of the most influential forms of humanistic popular psychology of the later 1960s-1970.
 Even though transactional analysis was considered a unique methodology, it was challenged after Berne's death.

 Orientation to scientific research

-Humanistic psychologists generally do not believe that we will understand human consciousness and behavior through mainstream scientific research.
-The objection that humanistic psychologists have to traditional research methods is that they are derived from and suited for the physical sciences and not especially appropriate to studying the complexities and nuances of human meaning-making.
+Humanistic psychologists have argued mainstream scientific research is insufficient in the analysis of human consciousness and behavior.
+The objection posited is research methods are derived from and suited for the physical sciences and not especially appropriate for studying the complexities and nuances of human meaning-making.

 However, humanistic psychology has involved scientific research of human behavior since its inception.
 For example: